ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### ccLanguage
 Specifies the default language that the player will use to display closed captions.
 Set the parameter's value to an ISO 639-1 two-letter language code.
-For example, setting it to `es` will cause the captions to be in spanish
+For example, setting it to `es` will cause the captions to be in spanish.

 Default: `undefined`